germasch/psc/docs/guide/installation/trillian.rst

 Running the tests on trillian is kinda non-trivial, since they are using MPI, so they require to be run with `aprun`, but that only works if you're inside of a batch job.
+So let's skip the tests for the time being.

 Running a job
 =============